December 1-6

 MERRY CHRISTMAS FROM NCC!

-We'll see you Christmas Eve at 9am or 10:45am at the NCC building!
+We'll see you Christmas Eve at 4 or 6pm at the NCC building for a night of worship, Christmas carols, and a short teaching!